tuplo/dynoexpr/README.md

 ### KeyCondition expressions

-To specify the search criteria, you use a `key condition expression` — a string that determines the items to be read from the table or index. [docs](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Query.html#Query.KeyConditionExpressions)
+To specify the search criteria, you use a [_key condition expression_](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Query.html#Query.KeyConditionExpressions) — a string that determines the items to be read from the table or index.

 ```ts
 // searches for items between 2015 and 2019
 const params = dynoexpr({
   KeyCondition: {
     HashKey: 'key',